davidlj95/ngx/projects/ngx-meta/example-apps/README.md

 Use the CLI for rest of versions (don't want to maintain all those run configs)

 You will also find a run configuration to build the library and serve the latest Angular version example app

+### Live code updates within example apps

+To get live code updates in example apps while updating library code:

+- **Build with watch mode**.
+Run `pnpm watch` in repo root.
+This way each change you do to the library will be compiled into the distribution directory which example apps use to access the library.
+- **Install example app dependencies again**.
+This is needed everytime you fire a new build.
+Run `pnpm install` in the example app directory.
+This is because library is installed [via hard-links to avoid issues with symlinks](https://pnpm.io/cli/link#whats-the-difference-between-pnpm-link-and-using-the-file-protocol).
+That's also the reason it's interesting to run build with `watch` mode, so that you just do it once, `install` and all code updates will be reflected.
+Otherwise, for each build, you need to `install` deps of the example app again to create the hard-links again.
+That's because every build creates new files and changes `inode`s so hardlinks created for example apps still point to older files.
+- **Serve the app**

+There are WebStorm run configurations to perform this workflow for latest Angular major version example app

 ## Quirks